Stembetevo/fairplay/README.md

 ## 🎮 Usage Guide

+### First Time Setup
+1. **Register Account**:
+   - Navigate to the homepage
+   - Click "Create Account" or "Register"
+   - Fill in username, email, password, and preferred position
+   - Click "Create Account"

+2. **Add Friends as Players**:
+   - Ask friends to register on the platform
+   - Once logged in, go to "Add Player"
+   - Search for friend's username
+   - Optionally override their preferred position
+   - Set their skill rating (50-100)
-1. **Add Players**: Click "Continue" → "Add Player" and enter player details
+   - Click "Add Player"

-2. **View Players**: Navigate to "All Players" to see your roster
+3. **Build Your Roster**:
+   - Continue adding registered users as players
+   - View all your players in "My Players"
+   - Edit ratings or positions as needed

-3. **Generate Teams**:
+4. **Generate Teams**:
-   - Click "Generate Teams" from the players list
+   - Once you have at least 2 players, click "Generate Teams"
    - Enter number of teams (2-10)
    - Provide team names
    - Click "Generate Teams"

+5. **View Results**:
-4. **View Results**: See balanced teams with statistics and player assignments
+   - See balanced teams with statistics
+   - View player assignments and team ratings
+   - Generate new teams anytime with different configurations

+### Managing Your Data
+- **Edit Players**: Click "Edit" on any player in your list to update rating/position
+- **Remove Players**: Click "Remove" to delete a player from your roster
+- **Reset**: Use "Reset All" to clear all your players and start fresh
+- **Logout**: Click "Logout" in the navbar when done

 ## 🔮 Future Enhancements

 ### Planned Features
+- [ ] Public player profiles with statistics
+- [ ] Friend system and invitations
-- [ ] Player availability toggle for each match
+- [ ] Team sharing between users
 - [ ] Match history and statistics tracking
 - [ ] Export teams to PDF
 - [ ] Share team compositions via link
-- [ ] User authentication and multi-user support
 - [ ] Player performance tracking over time
-- [ ] Advanced filtering (by position, rating)
+- [ ] Advanced filtering (by position, rating, availability)
-- [ ] Team comparison analytics
+- [ ] Team comparison analytics across users
 - [ ] Match scheduling system
 - [ ] Email notifications for team assignments
+- [ ] Player availability toggle for each match
+- [ ] Social features (comments, likes on teams)
+- [ ] Leaderboards and rankings
+- [ ] Mobile app version

 ## 🧪 Testing